nathanbirrell/natee.biz/projects/_posts/2015-05-10-ryan-hair-salon.md

   feature: projects/ryan.jpg
 ---

-[{{page.title}}](http://ryanssalon.com.au) contracted me to set up a brand new website and online appointment booking.
+[{{page.title}}](http://ryanssalon.com.au) contracted me to set up an affordable brand new website and online appointment booking.

 The site is built on Wordpress for a CMS and started with the [Coffieur](http://themeforest.net/item/coiffeur-hair-salon-wordpress-theme/9306758) theme.

 ###### &nbsp; <!-- Break the paragraph indent -->